hwdsl2/docker-ipsec-vpn-server/README.md

 This will create a user account for VPN login, which can be used by your multiple devices[*](https://github.com/hwdsl2/docker-ipsec-vpn-server#important-notes).
 The IPsec PSK (pre-shared key) is specified by the `VPN_IPSEC_PSK` environment variable.
 The VPN username is defined in `VPN_USER`, and VPN password is specified by `VPN_PASSWORD`.

-Additional VPN accounts are supported by this image and can be optionally declared in your `env` file like this.
+Additional VPN users are supported by this image and can be optionally declared in your `env` file like this.
 Usernames and passwords must be separated by spaces.
-All VPN accounts will share the same IPsec PSK.
+All VPN users will share the same IPsec PSK.

 ```
 VPN_ADDL_USERS=additional_username_1 additional_username_2